 A wood fireplace is a great addition to any home.
 Who doesn’t enjoy sitting next to a warm, crackling fire on a chilly winter night?
 One of the regular maintenance items of burning wood is the need to regularly clean out the ashes.
 What do you do with the ashes?
 How do you go about disposing of them?
-Did you know there are ways you can reuse the ash?
+Did you know there are many uses for fireplace ashes?

 A Word of Warning